-For many patients, symptoms of TMJD are short-term and self-limiting.
+For many patients, symptoms of TMD are short-term and self-limiting.
 Conservative treatments (e.g., eating soft foods, rest, heat, ice, avoiding extreme jaw movements) and anti-inflammatory medication are recommended before considering more invasive and/or permanent therapies (e.g., surgery).
 Societal guidance supports use of medications, orthotic appliance, and physical therapy.
 The AAOMS lists ultrasound, and iontophoresis as possible treatments during a physical therapy course, however there is a lack of evidence to support these modalities.
 Similarly, there is little evidence to support electrotherapy and low-level laser therapy.
-Ultimately, treating underlying conditions provides a greater chance of success in the management of TMJD.
+Ultimately, treating underlying conditions provides a greater chance of success in the management of TMD.
+Surgical treatment of TMD as recommended by AAOMS includes manipulation, arthrocentesis, arthroscopy, open arthroplasty, disc repair or removal, coronoidectomy, condylectomy, mandibular condylotomy, orthognathic surgery, and partial or total joint reconstruction.

-Note that low-level laser therapy for TMJD is addressed in evidence review MP 1.097.
+Note: Low-level laser therapy for TMD is addressed in evidence review MP 1.097 Botulinum Toxin as a treatment for TMD is addressed in Capital policy titled Botox.